Published Jan 18, 2026 Updated Jun 22, 2026

 What 21,780 square feet really means on a residential lot

-When people hear 21,780 square feet, they often imagine one large open yard.
-That is rarely how a residential lot actually functions.
-The total site area usually includes the home footprint, garage, driveway, walkways, patios, setbacks, drainage areas, utility zones, and sometimes land that is wooded, sloped, or restricted by easements.
+When people hear 21,780 square feet, they often picture one large uninterrupted yard.
+Residential property rarely works that way.
+The total lot area usually includes the house footprint, garage, driveway, setbacks, utility areas, drainage features, and land that may be less useful because of grade or vegetation.

 Why two half-acre lots can feel completely different